nox771/i2c_t3/README.md

 * **I2C_ERROR_COUNTERS** - uncomment to make the library track error counts.
 Error counts can be retrieved or zeroed using the **getErrorCount()** and **zeroErrorCount()** functions respectively.
 When included, errors will be tracked on the following (Master-mode only): Reset Bus (auto-retry only), Timeout, Addr NAK, Data NAK, Arb Lost, Bus Not Acquired, DMA Errors.
 By default error counts are enabled.

+* **I2C_DISABLE_PRIORITY_CHECK** - uncomment to entirely disable auto priority escalation.
+Normally priority escalation occurs to ensure I2C ISR operates at a higher priority than the calling function (to prevent ISR stall if the calling function blocks).
+Uncommenting this will disable the check and cause I2C ISR to remain at default priority.
+It is recommended to disable this check and manually set ISR priority levels when using complex configurations.
+By default priority checks are enabled (this define is commented out).

 ---
 ---
 ## **Function Summary**